Armadillidium vulgare (Latreille, 1804)

-This large pill-woodlouse (to 18 mm) is often uniform slate grey, but can be highly variable in colour and mottled forms are often seen.
-However, it lacks the dark patch on the 7th epimera, and the well developed ornate mottling, characteristic of A. pulchellum or A. pictum.
-See Gregory & Richards (2008) for details of the identification of the three species.
+Armadillidium vulgare is the common large pill-woodlouse (to 18 mm body length).
+Although often uniform slate grey, it can be highly variable in colour and mottled forms are often seen.
+However, it lacks the diagnostic contrasting dark patch on the 7th epimera, and the well developed ornate mottling, characteristic of the uncommon A. pulchellum or A. pictum.
+See Gregory & Richards (2008) for details of the identification of these three species.

 In south Wales and southern England it can be confused with A. depressum (which can be locally common in gardens, etc).